Blue Heelers: episode guide

 Guest Starring: Neil Pigot as Inspector Falcon-Price, Daniel Schlusser as Terry Swanson, Jesse Spence as Lee Cruikshank, Mirrah Foulkes as Deborah Masters, Lulu McClatchy as Crystal Moss, Adam Beattie as Bradley Moss, Tess Guthrie as Samantha Moss, Vilson Knezevic as Steve Mathers, Carole Browne as Cass Maloney

-One For The Road
+One for the Road

 Episode 12.31 (488)

-Wednesday, September 07, 2005
+Wed, September 07, 2005

 Mark befriends a young boy with great artistic promise during a routine investigation into thefts in Widgeree.
 However, when Mark breaks a promise under duress from his family, the boy turns against him, with tragic consequences.